 Which input tokens are responsible for activating a given concept?

-We reuse Integrated Gradients, but with the concept activation wi as the scalar output:
+We also implement Integrated Gradients [2] to compute the input-to-concept attribution.
+We reuse Integrated Gradients, but with the concept activation as the scalar output:

 Together with concept attribution, this lets us trace a full chain:

 The same linear structure that makes attribution easy also makes control easy.
-For an output token yj we can write:
+For an output token we can write:

+At inference time we are free to modify the activations before they feed into this sum.
 We can clamp selected concepts to zero (suppressing their influence), rescale helpful concepts up or down, or apply more structured interventions.
 This is very different from prompt engineering or RLHF: we are not nudging the model and hoping it responds; we are directly editing the internal variables that determine the output.

 Interpretability, in this design, behaves like a fixed tax, not a fundamental limitation.
 You pay a small, predictable premium for being able to see and steer the model’s concepts but you still get essentially the same returns from making the model bigger and training it longer.
 We demonstrate this through experiments across two model families: